Charlweed/gimp_comfyui/adding_workflows.md

 # Adding Workflows
-Adding, or updating a new ConfyUI workflow to couple to Gimp requires some computing and python 3 skills.
-You need to complete or edit the source dode of the dialog that Gimp opens for the workflow.
+Adding, or updating a new ConfyUI workflow to couple to GIMP requires some computing and python 3 skills.
+You need to complete or edit the source dode of the dialog that GIMP opens for the workflow.
 Also, when the nodes within ComfyUI change, i.e. if inputs or outputs are added, moved or renamed, the generated prompt might fail validation.
 In those cases, the accessors and dialogs will need to be re-generated.
 The difficulty depends upon the size and complexity of the workflow, and the datatypes that workflow processes.
 Basically, the steps are: